opencypher/cypherdb/src/content/docs/extensions/attach/iceberg.md

 Currently, the `iceberg` extension does not support:

-- Exporting to Iceberg tables from Kuzu is not supported.
+- Exporting to Iceberg tables from CypherDB is not supported.
 - Scanning/copying nested data (i.e., of type `STRUCT`) in Iceberg table columns is not supported.